Multiple sign-changing and semi-nodal normalized solutions for a Gross-Pitaevskii type system on bounded domains: the $L^2$-supercritical case: Limit behaviors as and the bifurcation phenomenon

 Such result also holds when $d = 1$, in a single equation case.
 Then considering the sequence we know $(\lambda_{1},\cdots,\lambda_{m})$ is a $d$-semi-trivial bifurcation point of system \eqref{eq:mainequation}.
 The proof is complete. \end{proof}

-{ \textbf{Acknowledgements:} This work is funded by National Key R\&D Program of China (Grant 2023YFA1010001) and NSFC(12171265).
+{ \textbf{Acknowledgements:} This work is funded by National Key R\&D Program of China (Grant 2023YFA1010001) and NSFC (12571123).
 It was completed when Song was visiting the Universit\'e Marie et Louis Pasteur, LmB (UMR 6623).
-Liu is supported by the "National Funded Postdoctoral Researcher Program" (GZB20240945).
-Song is supported by "Shuimu Tsinghua Scholar Program" and by "National Funded Postdoctoral Researcher Program" (GZB20230368), and funded by "China Postdoctoral Science Foundation" (2024T170452). }
+Liu is supported by the "National Funded Postdoctoral Researcher Program" (GZB20240945) and "China Postdoctoral Science Foundation" (2025M784442).
+Song is supported by "China Postdoctoral Science Foundation" (2024T170452). }

 { \textbf{Statements and Declarations:} The authors have no relevant financial or non-financial interests to disclose.}

 { \textbf{Data availability:} Data sharing is not applicable to this article as no datasets were generated or analysed during the current study.}